Douglas-L/Douglas-L.github.io/menu/about.md

 title: About
 ---

-I am a graduate from the University of Wisconsin - Madison with bachelor degrees in animal science and biochemistry.
-I am interested in sustainable agriculture.
+I graduated from Metis, a 12 week, in person data science bootcamp.
+I also earned bachelor degrees in animal science and biochemistry from the University of Wisconsin - Madison.
+I am interested in sustainable agriculture and making data driven decisions.

 <!-- ### Getting Started